 A Culture of Patient Safety

-We want all our staff, volunteers, patients and their families to know that if they feel Hospice Savannah has not adequately prevented or corrected problems that can have, or have had, a serious adverse impact on patients, they are encouraged to report concerns to Debra Anthony Larson, CEO (pictured above) or directly to The Joint Commission.
+We want all our staff, volunteers, patients and their families to know that if they feel Hospice Savannah has not adequately prevented or corrected problems that can have, or have had, a serious adverse impact on patients, they are encouraged to report concerns to Dr. Kathleen Benton, President & CEO, or directly to The Joint Commission.